Human Resource Services

 7. 7Q: Am I allowed to work from home during approved FMLA leave?

 7A: We ask that employees not perform work on behalf of the University during approved FMLA leave of absence.
-However, if your healthcare provider believes you are able to carry out some of your job responsibilities during your recovery time, you need to provide a medical release completed by your healthcare provider to HRS.
+However, if your healthcare provider believes you are able to carry out some of your job responsibilities during your recovery period, you need to provide a medical release completed by your healthcare provider to HRS.
 The release should indicate the date you may resume work related tasks, the number of work hours each day or week, and other relevant work restrictions.

 8A: We cannot require that you perform work during an approved medical leave since that time off is meant to help you address the circumstances of your leave.
 In general, minimal tasks such as completing a timecard or responding to an email request for general information wouldn't be of concern.
 However, tasks that relate to your regular job duties or that require a significant amount of time should not be asked of you.